harleytml/tsos-nucleus/README.md

 I had just learned C++, and wanted to reinvent the wheel.
 I had a little too much time on my hands.

 The TS/OS kernel is called the Nucleus.
 Many other chemistry analogues will be made in the OS.
-The TS/OS version of a kernel panic is a Nucleus Fission!
+The TS/OS version of a kernel panic is a Nucleus Fission, and the drivers and modules are called quarks and nucleons!

 In the documents directory, you can find more documents concerning TS/OS.